renlite/dart_flutter/renlite/README.md

   }
 }
 ```
 Here the RenderView is assigned to be the child's parent and `child.attach(_owner!);` method (defined in RenderObjectWithChildMixin) is called, where `super.attach(owner);` of RenderObject and also `super.attach(owner);` of AbstractNode is called.
 In AbstractNode's attach method the PipelineOwner is finaly set to the child's (RenderDecoratedBox) owner property and the RenderObject's attach method marks the child as dirty.
-After all if the child (RenderDecoratedBox) itself has a child (RenderSizedOverflowBox), the RenderSizedOverflowBox' attach method will be called recursively till a leaf RenderObject has no child.
+After all if the child (RenderDecoratedBox) itself has a child (RenderSizedOverflowBox), the RenderSizedOverflowBox' attach method will be called and so on till a leaf RenderObject has no child.

 ```Dart
 class AbstractNode {